Switching from conda to pixi

 Is pixi a full replacement for conda?

-For most bioinformatics use cases, Pixi installs from bioconda and conda-forge, so virtually any tool you used via conda is available.
-The project-based model takes some getting used to if you are accustomed to named global environments, but it tends to produce cleaner, more reproducible setups.
+For most bioinformatics use cases, yes.
+Pixi installs from bioconda and conda-forge, so any tool you used via conda is available.
+A few things to adjust to:

 AI tools were used in preparing background research for this post.